Peloton

-In motorsport, such a formation is generally called a pack.

 Definition

 More formally, a peloton is defined as "two or more cyclists riding in sufficiently close proximity to be located either in one of two basic positions: (1) behind cyclists in zones of reduced air pressure, referred to as ‘drafting’, or (2) in non-drafting positions where air pressure is highest.
 Cyclists in drafting zones expend less energy than in front positions."
 A peloton has similarly been defined "as a group of cyclists that are coupled together through the mutual energy benefits of drafting, whereby cyclists follow others in zones of reduced air resistance."
 A peloton is a complex system, which means that collective behavior emerges from simple rules of cyclists' interactions.